some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Unicast Flag of the SOME/IP-SD Header shall be set to Unicast (that means 1) for all SD Messages since this means that receiving using unicast is supported.
+The Unicast Flag of the SOME/IP-SD Header shall be always set to Unicast (that means 1) for all SD Messages since this means that receiving using unicast is supported.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_42